 Data used in this analysis were obtained from local sources when possible, and the economic assumptions were generally conservative.
-The assumptions used are presented in the report.
-However, any significant changes to important assumptions may change outcomes- opportunities that are just barely economic in this report may no longer be economic if the values are changed significantly.
+The assumptions are presented in the report.
+However, any significant changes to important assumptions may change outcomes-opportunities that are just barely economic in this report may no longer be economic if the values are changed significantly.

-Biomass and WTE options were analyzed using Energy Conservation Investment Program (ECIP) and independent power producer (IPP) funding scenarios.
-Cost-effectiveness for ECIP projects is determined with savings-to-investment ratio (SIR) values, and the internal rate of return (IRR) shows whether the IPP scenario is cost-effective.
+Biomass and WTE options were analyzed using Energy Conservation Investment Program (ECIP) and independent power producer (IPP) funding scenarios; an IPP is more likely to be used.
+Cost-effectiveness for ECIP projects is determined with savings-to-investment ratio (SIR) values (greater than 1.0), and the internal rate of return (IRR) shows whether the IPP scenario is cost-effective (greater than 10%).
 The economic assumptions used to analyze each scenario, including available incentives, are listed in Table B-3.
+Tennessee has on average higher tax rates than Kentucky, so it was assumed that the WTE plant would be sited in Kentucky to maximize economic feasibility.
+Greater incentives for power plants fueled with biomass exist in Kentucky, so the crop residue project was also sited in Kentucky.
+It was assumed that the landfill gas project, however, would be sited in Tennessee because of the location of the Bi-County Landfill.
 The assumptions that vary per scenario are listed below with the results.
-The average cost of electricity that Fort Sill would pay for the renewable energy was assumed to be 3.7 e/kWh.
+The average cost of electricity that Fort Campbell would pay for the renewable energy was assumed to be 7.3¢/kWh.